Door Intercoms

 Selecting the appropriate door intercom system depends on several key factors that should align with your specific requirements and site conditions:

-Audio or Video: Decide whether audio-only communication is sufficient or if visual identification is necessary.
-Video intercoms provide enhanced security by allowing you to see visitors, but cost more and require greater bandwidth for IP systems or more complex wiring for analogue installations.
+Audio or Video: Determine whether audio-only communication is sufficient or if visual identification is necessary.
+Video intercoms provide enhanced security by allowing you to see visitors, verify identities, and record footage, but cost more and require greater bandwidth for IP systems or more complex wiring for analogue installations.

-Wired vs Wireless: Wired systems generally offer more reliable connectivity and are ideal for new builds or major renovations where cable runs can be planned.
-Wireless intercoms are perfect for retrofit applications where running cables would be disruptive or impractical, though signal strength and battery requirements need consideration.
+Wired vs Wireless: Wired systems generally offer more reliable connectivity and are ideal for new builds or major renovations where cable runs can be planned during construction.
+Wireless intercoms are perfect for retrofit applications where running cables would be disruptive or impractical, though signal strength, battery requirements, and potential interference need consideration.

-Single or Multi-Dwelling: Determine whether you need a simple one-to-one system or a multi-tenant configuration where multiple residents can be called from a single door station.
-Multi-dwelling systems require different wiring topologies and directory management features.
+Single or Multi-Dwelling: Establish whether you need a simple one-to-one system or a multi-tenant configuration where multiple residents can be called from a single door station.
+Multi-dwelling systems require different wiring topologies, directory management features, and more robust door stations.

-Power Supply: Check whether mains power (230V UK standard) is available at both door station and monitor locations, or whether battery or Power over Ethernet (PoE) options would be more suitable.
-Consider backup power for critical security applications.
+Power Supply: Check whether mains power (240v UK standard) is available at both door station and monitor locations, or whether battery, low-voltage, or Power over Ethernet (PoE) options would be more suitable.
+Consider backup power solutions for critical security applications where continuous operation is essential.

-Integration Requirements: Consider whether the intercom needs to work with existing access control systems, electric door strikes, CCTV networks, or smart home platforms.
-IP-based systems typically offer the greatest integration flexibility.
+Integration Requirements: Consider whether the intercom needs to interface with existing access control systems, electric door strikes, CCTV networks, building management systems, or smart home platforms.
+IP-based systems typically offer the greatest integration flexibility and future-proofing capabilities.

-Weather Resistance: For external door stations, look for appropriate IP ratings (IP65 minimum for UK weather) and anti-vandal features such as metal construction and tamper-resistant fixings, particularly important for ground-floor installations in public areas.
+Weather Resistance: For external door stations, look for appropriate IP ratings (IP65 minimum for UK weather) and anti-vandal features such as metal construction, impact-resistant materials, and tamper-resistant fixings, particularly important for ground-floor installations in public areas or exposed locations.

-Smart Features: Modern systems may offer smartphone connectivity, cloud recording, motion detection, night vision, and integration with voice assistants.
-Consider which features genuinely add value versus which increase complexity and cost unnecessarily.
+Smart Features: Modern systems available from Tooled-Up may offer smartphone connectivity, cloud recording, motion detection alerts, night vision, visitor logging, and integration with voice assistants.
+Consider which features genuinely add value for your application versus which increase complexity and ongoing costs unnecessarily.

 Popular Accessories